 Alexandra began her formal training in ballet, jazz and tap at Benvin Dance Academy at the age of two.
 In 2000, she left BDA to study ballet with Leonid Lubarsky, former principal dancer with the Kirov Ballet, for several years.
 She attended summer programs at Point Park University (PA) and Bodiography Contemporary Ballet (PA), where she graduated from their College Preparatory Program in 2008.

 In addition to her classical training, Alexandra has studied a wide range of ethnic dances.
 She began her training in Eastern European folk dance as a member of the North Hills Junior Tamburitzans, where she was taught by the renowned Željko Jergan for two years.
 She also danced with Slavjane Folk Ensemble (SFE), under the direction of Jack Poloka, for eight years.
 It was with SFE that she had the opportunity to travel abroad, to Slovakia, Poland and Ukraine in 2005.

 Alexandra currently works with Black Label Movement (BLM) as an Administrative Assistant.
-She is also assisting BLM's Artistic Director, Carl Flink, as he choreographs a new work for James Sewell Ballet's Ballet Works Project (March 2017).
+She most recently assisted BLM's Artistic Director, Carl Flink, on his new work for James Sewell Ballet's Ballet Works Project (March 2017).